chuntley56/cart-basic/README.md

 ## Simple Shopping Cart

-A simple e-commerce shopping cart built with React and Next.js.
+A simple e-commerce shopping cart built with React, Typescript and Next.js.